Demand for your products can rise and fall at any moment. You need to be prepared for such eventualities.

 JIT, or just in time, is an inventory model where the raw materials you use or products you sell are delivered to your warehouse only as you need them.
 This involves staying in constant contact with your suppliers to ensure goods arrive at the optimal time.
 Many manufacturers choose this model to streamline their processes and save valuable resources.

 What Is Just in Time Inventory?

 Just in time inventory is stock that arrives in your inventory as you need it for production or sales.
 With JIT, instead of having a large amount of merchandise inventory or raw materials inventory, you have a much smaller rotating stock.
 This stock is ordered with the intention of using immediately upon arrival and will spend as little time as possible on your premises.
-In that sense, it's opposed to mass shipping or bulk inventory.
+In that sense, it's opposed to bulk shipping or bulk inventory.

-Just In Time Inventory System
+JIT Manufacturing: Just In Time Manufacturing

 Just in Time Inventory Management

 Just in time inventory management requires planning and forethought to avoid running into supply shortages.
 Since inventory arrives only on an as-needed basis, you must always be aware of expected sales and the amount of time it takes for your goods to be ready for sale.
 You must also be flexible and ready to respond to sudden shifts in market demands.